cgarcialm/student_employment_assignment/README.md

 - $hoursPerClass(j)$ represents the required hours for class $j$.

 This constraint ensures that each student's total weekly assignment hours, considering the required hours for each class they are assigned to, is limited to 20 or less.

-## Conclusion
-The Student Employment Assignment problem is a complex optimization problem that aims to maximize overall satisfaction while adhering to various constraints.
-By formulating the problem as a mathematical optimization model, we can use optimization solvers to find an optimal solution.

 ## Acknowledgments: